Showing posts sorted by date for query Spirit. Sort by relevance Show all posts

 If ⁴we are blind to seeing God's true value, worth, beauty, wisdom, glory, majesty, and power as our infinite loving Creator - the Source of life, love, and all things - we will never pursue Him as the infinitely valuable and significant being that He is.
 We will desire and pursue created things and beings instead.

-Why? ⁵We are like God and created to enjoy Him who is most valuable, beautiful, intelligent, glorious, majestic, and loving.
-Absent a personal relationship with Him - who is the Source of life, love, and all things - we go after His creation (the next best thing) to fill the void of His absence.
-Particularly other image bearers (you and I) who by design are most like God and have the greatest capacity to love and reflect him most when in union with Him through Christ.
+Why? ⁵We are like God and created to enjoy Him who is most valuable, beautiful, wise, glorious, majestic, and loving.
+Absent a personal relationship with Him, we go after His creation (the next best thing) to fill the void of His absence.
+Particularly other image bearers (you and I) who, by design, are most like God and have the greatest capacity to love and reflect him most when in union with Him through Christ.

-Scripture tells us God is all valuable (glorious) but what about our value and our feeling significant, important?
+Scripture tells us God is infinitely valuable (glorious) but what about our value and our feeling significant or important?
 Does it matter?
 If so, why?

-Because God is significant, important, and valuable, we are and must be like Him in order to be able to appreciate and enjoy these qualities in Him.
+Because God is significant, important, and valuable, we are and must be like Him in this way in order to be able to appreciate and enjoy these qualities in Him.

 We are told in Jas 4: